 • Avoid overwatering or letting soil stay soggy.

-• Use organic sprays like copper or neem oil during high-risk periods.
+• Use organic sprays like copper or neem oil judiciously during high-risk periods.

 Healthy trees resist infection far better than stressed ones — prevention is always easier than cure.